WebAssembly/component-model/design/mvp/Explainer.md

 the types `$R1` and `$R2` are unequal and thus the return type of `$f1` is incompatible with the parameter type of `$f2`.

-The generativity of resource type definitions is well-suited to the abstract typing rules of type exports mentioned above, which force all clients of the component to bind a fresh abstract type.
-For example, in the following
+The generativity of resource type definitions matches the abstract typing rules of type exports mentioned above, which force all clients of the component to bind a fresh abstract type.
+For example, in the following component:
-component:
 ```wasm
 (component
   (component $C